Fort Worth uncontested divorce lawyer answers top ten uncontested divorce questions

 - Divorce lawyer fees

 In an uncontested divorce you pay the same filing fees as any other divorce.
 In Tarrant County this ranges from $280-330 depending upon whether you have kids.
 Hopefully your spouse will sign a waiver of service so you will not have to pay a process server.
 Your legal fees for a divorce lawyer will depend upon how much the lawyer charges for the work and how much work you require in the divorce.
-You can see my flat fees for uncontested divorce here.

 7. What happens to my property in an agreed divorce?